istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/change-notes/index.md

 - **Added** support for readiness checks over https to istiod for use in clusters utilizing a remote control plane for sidecar injection.
   ([Issue #51506](https://github.com/istio/istio/issues/51506))

-- **Fixed** an issue where the CNI plugin inherits CNI agent log level.
+- **Fixed** an issue where the CNI plugin inherited the CNI agent log level.

 - **Improved** CNI logging config.
   ([Issue #50958](https://github.com/istio/istio/issues/50958))